Making the most from Spring Grazing

 - Don't expect cows to eat 14kg DM/day in the first 2 weeks.
 Allocate 4kg DM/day in days 1 to 3, 8kg DM/day in days 4 to 8 and so on.
 Balance the ratio accordingly.

 - Work out available DM, for example, 100 cows with a target of 10kg DM/day which gives a total of 1,000kg DM/day.
 If the cover is 2,700 and the residual left is 1,600kg thaen 0.91ha is required per day.

 - Live by the targets you set but be flexible to change as growth changes.

 Good planning and accurate execution will help prevent management mistakes being made at turnout, however, there is still one hidden nutritional danger.

-Spring grass has high levels of rumen available protein that the cow cannot use efficiently.
+Spring grass has high levels of rumen available protein that the cows cannot use efficiently.
 This results in high levels of rumen ammonia which is transported in the blood as urea.
-High urea levels raise uterine pH, which can have a potentially toxic effect on spermatozoa and oocytes and, can cause hormonal imbalances by depressing progesterone in the early breeding period.
+High urea levels raise uterine pH, which can have a potentially toxic effect on permatoza and oocytes and can cause hormonal imblances by depressing progesterone in the early breeding period.

 We'd advise you to discuss and create a simple feeding plan to take into account all of the changes that may happen in the season, making sure you cover every eventuality.
 For example, a feeding plan to cover keeping them in on a rainy day, putting them out on a morning but bringing them in on an afternoon etc.

 If you'd like any further information, please just get in touch with your Ruminant Specialist at Advanced Nutrition or call the office on 015242 63139.